Thursday, November 26, 2020

 “Not with this spell.
 It’s fire, but it doesn’t work like that.”
 Sairek said.
 “I can stop it from putting everything else on fire if I need to.
 Kind of like electricity, I can just have it sort of ground out on everything else.”

-Nayleen sheathed her daggers and reached for the bow and readied the arrow, notching it and pulling it back.
+Nayleen readied the arrow still in her hand, notching it and pulling it back.
 Sairek lifted up a finger, a small glow of energy reaching out from his index finger and he touched the tip of the arrow and stepped back.
 Slowly, an orange glow moved, growing from the tip to covering the head of the arrow until glowing with visible, albeit faint amber light.

 “Oooh, you want to use this one?
 You’re nasty.
 You know, I still love that this works.”
 Nayleen smirked.